 Like the name suggests, the theme song " Game" plays while exploring Void Quest.

 Naoto Shirogane - Secret Laboratory

-Naoto Shirogane's underground lair is the place in which she confronts her secretive nature when it comes to her gender, and also where the player finds out that Naoto, is in fact, a girl (not a boy).
+Naoto Shirogane's underground lair is the place in which she confronts her secretive nature when it comes to her gender, and also where the player finds out that Naoto is in fact a girl masquerading as a boy, rather than an actual male.
 A place filled to the brim with security and, at a few points, requiring various security passes, it is indicative of the facade she has put up in an effort to succeed as a detective.
 She explains that the police force does not treat her equally not just because of her status of being a child, but also because she is a woman.
 She sadly admits that although she will grow up as an adult someday, she knows she will never change from a woman to a man.

 " Secret Base" is the Underground Laboratory's dungeon music.

 Nanako Dojima's fabricated location within the Midnight Channel is the only one deemed to explicitly have a peaceful aura about it.
 Indeed, because of her youth, it is actually her storybook vision of heaven, a place in which she believes her deceased mother's soul now resides.
 Because of her youth and innocence, she has no real secrets that require confronting and therefore has no Persona to unlock.
 Her dungeon, however, is the place where the main character and company fight the Shadow of Taro Namatame, who believed he had been "saving people" by throwing them inside the Midnight Channel via TV.
 Namatame's Shadow represents his blind belief, thinking he is the "savior" for those he has thrown inside the Midnight Channel.